anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 ###### Salmon

 Salmon is a tool with dual purposes such as alignment and quantification of differential expression.
 Some of the parameters for the tool include the following.
-The other parameters for the tool can be found in [SALMON Manual Page]		(https://salmon.readthedocs.io/en/latest/salmon.html#mimicbt2)
+The other parameters for the tool can be found in [Salmon Manual Page](https://salmon.readthedocs.io/en/latest/salmon.html#mimicbt2)

 | Parameters | Description |